 A Fort Lauderdale Auto Insurance Attorney Can Combat Claims of Fault Against You

 Another Florida law that will come into play in some auto accident cases is the law of “comparative fault.”
 Under this law, an auto accident victim who is partially at fault in a collision will be limited in the amount of compensatory damages that he or she is entitled to recover.
 Cases involving allegations of comparative fault can be extremely complicated; and, if you are being accused of playing a role in your accident (or if you believe that you may have been partially at fault) we strongly encourage you to speak with a Fort Lauderdale auto insurance lawyer immediately.

 In Florida, all auto accident claims must be brought within four (4) years from the date of the accident.
 That means that if a person is to file a lawsuit with the help of a lawyer based upon injuries from a Florida auto accident, they must do so within four (4) years from the date of the accident.

 Venue (Where To Make A Florida Motor Vehicle Accident Claim)

 A person making a claim for injuries in a Florida car accident is generally required to pursue a claim in the county where the accident occurred or where the at-fault party resides.
 In some limited situations, a person may file a Florida auto accident claim in a different county from where the accident occurred only under very limited circumstances.

-Our Fort Lauderdale Car Crash Attorneys Promise No Fee Unless You Win
+Our Fort Lauderdale Auto Insurance Attorneys Promise No Fee Unless You Win

 If you’ve been injured in a South Florida accident, contact the Maus Law Firm today.
 With free consultations and Spanish translators available, our Fort Lauderdale car crash attorneys do as much as we can to make your claim as stress-free as possible.
 Call 855-999-5297 (toll-free) to get your claim started.